-- Create a file to store remediations - Requirements for standardized testing remediation will be stated in the course syllabus. - Standardized test scores will count for a percentage of the grade as outlined in the course syllabus.
+- Students will maintain documentation of their remediation as a component of the Remediation Binder.
+Documentation will include all STANDARDIZED test scores in sequential order from Preadmission through Level IV of the nursing curriculum. - Requirements for standardized testing remediation will be stated in the course syllabus. - Standardized test scores will count for a percentage of the grade as outlined in the course syllabus.

-E. Math Medication Administration
+G. Math Medication Administration

-The specific guidelines for the ACONHP Dosage and Solution Calculation and Administration Guidelines and Medication Dosage Calculation Policy can be found in Appendices in this Student Handbook.
+The specific guidelines for the ACONHP Dosage and Solution Calculation and Administration Guidelines and Medication Dosage Calculation Policy can be found in Appendices I in this Student Handbook.
 Please review this information prior to each semester and as needed for dosage calculation preparation.

-F. Grading System: Retention, Progression, and Withdrawal
+H. Grading System: Retention, Progression, and Withdrawal